On calibrated representations and the Plancherel Theorem for affine Hecke algebras: Introduction

 Affine Hecke algebras have a basis $\{T_w\mid w\in W\}$ indexed by elements of an \textit{affine Weyl group}~$W$, and depend on parameters $q_0,\ldots,q_n$ (one parameter for each Coxeter generator $s_0,\ldots,s_n$ of~$W$).
 The most studied case is the \textit{$1$-parameter case}, where $q_i=q$ for all $i$.
-It is to this case that the profound geometric classification \cite{KL} applies.
-In \cite{ramcalib} Ram introduces an explicit combinatorial construction of the class of \textit{calibrated representations} of $1$-parameter affine Hecke algebras.
-Our first aim of this paper is to extend this construction to the multi-parameter case.
-These representations will be used in our calculation of the Plancherel measure for rank~$2$ affine Hecke algebras.
+It is to this case that the geometric classification mentioned above applies.
+In \cite{ramcalib} Ram introduced an explicit combinatorial construction of the class of \textit{calibrated representations} of $1$-parameter affine Hecke algebras.
+These are the modules which have a basis of simultaneous eigenvectors for all the elements of a natural large commutative subalgebra of the Hecke algebra.
+While not all representations of an affine Hecke algebra are calibrated, the calibrated representations are of particular interest to combinatorialists since they are the generalisation of the classical combinatorial constructions for Weyl groups to (one parameter) Hecke algebras.
+Our first aim in this paper is to extend the construction of calibrated representations to the multi-parameter case (see Theorem~\ref{thm:repmain}).
+We suspect that a full classification of calibrated representations, along the lines of the one parameter case, is possible, although we defer this investigation to later work and instead the focus here is on constructing calibrated representations.
+In Section~\ref{sect:examples} we give some explicit examples of our calibrated representations, and in Section~\ref{sect:characters} we develop the character theory of calibrated representations in preparation for the Plancherel Theorems.

-In the second part of this paper we prove the Plancherel Theorem for rank~$1$ and~$2$ affine Hecke algebras.
+In the second part of this paper we derive the Plancherel Theorem for rank~$1$ and~$2$ affine Hecke algebras.
 The Plancherel Theorem is the spectral decomposition of the canonical trace functional $\Tr:\scH\to\CC$ with $ \Tr(T_w)=\delta_{w,1}$ for $w$ in the affine Weyl group~$W$.
 It is the analogue of the formula

 for finite dimensional Hecke algebras, where $m_{\pi}$ are the \textit{generic degrees} (see \cite[Chapter~11]{geck}).
 For affine Hecke algebras the sum becomes an integral over representations of a $C^*$-algebra completion of $\scH$, and the weights $m_{\pi}$ become the \textit{Plancherel measure}.